uswds/uswds-site/_components/accordion/accordion.md

 variants:
   - variant: "`.usa-accordion--bordered`"
     description: Display a border around accordion content.
-  - variant: "`.usa-accordion--icon-left`"
+  - variant: "`.usa-accordion--icon-start`"
-    description: Display the expand/collapse icon on the left.
+    description: Force the expand/collapse icon to the start side (left in LTR, right in RTL).
-  - variant: "`.usa-accordion--icon-right`"
+  - variant: "`.usa-accordion--icon-end`"
-    description: Display the expand/collapse icon on the right.
-Use when the theme default is `"left"`.
+    description: Force the expand/collapse icon to the end side (right in LTR, left in RTL).
+Matches previous default behavior.
 ---